schowdhuri/uport-devdocs/markdown/docs/guides/GettingStarted.md

 ## Buidl

 From here, the world is your oyster for building **client-side** solutions using Uport Connect.
-Please check out the rest of our uport-connect [guides](/uport-connect/guides/usage) and [tutorials](/uport-connect/guides/tutorial) for more examples of how you can expand this code to do other things such as [Signing Transactions](/signtransactions), or [Verifying Credentials](/attestcredentials).
+Please check out the rest of our uport-connect [guides](/uport-connect/guides/usage) and [tutorials](/uport-connect/guides/tutorial) for more examples of how you can expand this code to do other things such as [Verifying Credentials](/attestcredentials) or [Requesting Credentials](/requestcredentials).

 As always, if you have any questions or issues getting started please reach out to us on [Riot](chat.uport.me) or open an issue on [Github](https://github.com/uport-project).